Lucius Gellius Poplicola: Biography

 Lucius Gellius is apparently mentioned in a letter by Lucius Munatius Plancus to Cicero, where he is praised as a good republican who had mediated between Plancus and Lepidus.
 After the republican party collapsed in Italy following the war of Mutina, Gellius fled east to join Julius Caesar's assassins, Brutus and Cassius.
 Here he was detected plotting to take the life of Brutus but was pardoned at the intercession of his brother, Marcus Valerius Messalla Corvinus.
 Shortly afterwards he entered into a conspiracy to kill Cassius, but again escaped unpunished through the intercession of his mother Palla.

-Gellius, however, showed no gratitude for the leniency which had been shown him.
-Rather, he change sides and joined the triumvirs, Octavian and Mark Antony.
+Gellius changed sides and joined the triumvirs, Octavian and Mark Antony.
 While serving under Antony in the east c.
 41 BC he had coins struck, on which he appears with the title of Q. P., probably Quaestor Propraetore.
-He was rewarded for his treachery with the consulship in 36 BC.
+He was elected as one of the consuls for 36 BC.
 In the war between Octavian and Antony, he supported Antony, and commanded the right wing of Antony's fleet at the Battle of Actium.
 As he is not mentioned again in any known historical texts, it can be assumed that he most likely perished in the battle or in the war.